laduplessis/BumblebeeImmuneGenes/README.md

 	Merge the output from the BEB and Interpro scan into one file that can be plotted to see where sites under selection fall within domains.

+## Data
+Files needed as input for some scripts

+- PAML templates
+- Files containing sets of taxa for various analyses
+- Files containing topologies for various analyses

 ## R scripts
 Likelihood-ratio tests, figures, tables, Venn diagrams etc.
+These need to be checked.